 The Executive Committee is directly elected by the membership at each state convention and represents the executive officers of the organization: Chairperson, Vice Chair, Secretary and Treasurer.
 These committee members perform all of the day-to-day management activities of the organization.

 The members vest decision-making authority in the Central Committee.
 Comprised of as many as 181 members who are elected to seats by members at the statewide and county level, this body makes all major decisions regarding the organization’s goals, strategy, policy and operations.
 It is similar to a corporate board of directors.

 The Steering Committee is comprised of all members of the Executive Committee, plus all Cabinet Officers (see below).
 The Steering Committee develops recommendations for long-range plans and goals for the organization and submits them to the Central Committee for discussion/debate/approval/rejection.
 The Steering Committee also facilitates collaboration between the Departmental Committees.

 The Departmental Committees stand beneath the Steering Committee.
 The chairpeople of these committees are Cabinet Officers, who serve on the Steering Committee.
 Members of the Departmental Committees develop the organizational plans and goals that have been approved by the Central Committee and execute the projects that support the daily activities of the organization.
-The 11 Departmental Committees are (links open a PDF of the committee charter):
+The three Departmental Committees are:

-**We need volunteers – including some chairpeople – for all of these committees!
+**We need volunteers – including some chairpeople – for these committees!
 Please visit the Volunteer page to learn more about how volunteering benefits you and to be considered for a position.